 Boosteroid is a gaming platform that employs cloud technology to give its customers the ability to play a large selection of games on various devices.
-To use Boosteroid for playing games on Mac, you will need a registration and a browser.
+In this Boosteroid review, we’ll share our experiences and give you our honest opinion of the service.

 If you own a Mac and wish to play some games on it, you have likely already found out that this may not be easy, since most video games are not supported for macOS.
 A highly-popular and quite effective way of playing games on a Mac is to use cloud-gaming services, but, since there are so many of them at the moment, it may be difficult to pick the one that’s best for you.
 In this article, we will introduce to you a popular cloud-gaming platform called Boosteroid, we will tell you about its pros and cons, and we will compare it to several other popular Mac gaming methods so that you can decide if it’s for you or if you should look for an alternative way of playing games on your Mac.